CREATING NONEXISTENT ART

-Trying to find new ways in art using hardware like the HTC Vive, the Oculus Rift and the Valve Index
+Trying to find new ways in art using hardware like the HTC Vive, the Oculus Rift, the Oculus Quest 2 and the Valve Index

-- I want to explore the possibilities of creating virtual art, possibilities and beyond, using Google Tilt Brush, Google Blocks and other programs like Gravity Sketch, Masterpiece VR and Oculus Medium.
+- I want to explore the possibilities of creating virtual art, possibilities and beyond, using Google Tilt Brush, Open Brush, Colory VR and other programs like Gravity Sketch, Masterpiece VR and Adobe Medium.
 These are programs you can use to draw, paint and sculpt in virtual reality (VR), with all kinds of materials and (light-) effects.